Edinburgh West (Scottish Parliament constituency): Constituency boundaries and council area

 Edinburgh West had boundaries with the Edinburgh North and Leith constituency, the Edinburgh Central constituency, and the Edinburgh Pentlands constituency.

 Edinburgh East and Musselburgh also covered the Musselburgh portion of the East Lothian council area.
 The rest of the East Lothian area was covered by the East Lothian constituency, which is in the South of Scotland electoral region.

 Wards

 Edinburgh West included the wards of Cramond, Dalmeny and Kirkliston, Davidson's Mains, East Craigs, Gyle, Muirhouse and Drylaw, Murrayfield, North East Corstorphine, South Queensferry, South East Corstorphine, and Stenhouse, part of the Craigleith ward, which is split with Edinburgh Central, and part of the Pilton ward, which was split with Edinburgh North and Leith.
-The wards were created in 1999, at the same time as the constituency, and are due to be replaced with new wards in 2007, without change to constituency boundaries.
+The wards were created in 1999, at the same time as the constituency, and were replaced with new wards in 2007, without change to constituency boundaries.

 From the 2011 election, Edinburgh West was redrawn and renamed "Edinburgh Western".
 The electoral wards used in this seat are;